natesilva/jayschema/README.md

     else { console.log('async validation OK!'); }
 });
 ```
-### Using the optional HTTP loader (or load from your database)
+### Loading schemas from HTTP or from your database

-Here a referenced schema is loaded using the built-in HTTP loader.
+Here a referenced schema is loaded using the example HTTP loader.
 You can also supply your own loader—for example, if you want to load schemas from a database.

 ```js
 var JaySchema = require('jayschema');